futoin/specs/draft/ftn6_iface_executor_concept.md

 1. info() - return reference to info parameter map, keys (defined as const with INFO_ prefix):
 1. error(name) - set request error and raise exception to complete execution
 1. derivedKey() - return associated derived key to be used in HMAC and perhaps other places.
 Implementation may forbid its use.
+Note: can be null
 1. log() - returns extended API interfaces defined in [FTN9 IF AuditLogService][]
-1. rawinput() - return raw output stream
+1. rawInput() - return raw input stream or null, if FutoIn request comes in that stream
-1. rawoutput() - return raw output stream
+1. rawOutput() - return raw output stream (no result variables are expected)
 1. context() - get reference to Executor
 1. rawRequest() - get request object, representing FutoIn message
 1. rawResponse() - get response object, representing FutoIn message